-In collaboration with Everton in the Community (the official charity of Everton Football Club), the Department of Sport and Physical Activity is pleased to offer a fully funded fees (UK/EU) bursary for an appropriately qualified candidate wishing to pursue research linked to the Everton Veterans Hub (EVH) sport and mental health programme whilst studying for a full-time postgraduate degree.
+In collaboration with Everton in the Community (the official charity of Everton Football Club), the Department of Sport and Physical Activity is pleased to offer four fully funded fees bursaries for appropriately qualified candidates wishing to pursue research in one of four areas whilst studying for a full-time postgraduate degree.

-Supported by Knowsley Council and funded by the Big Lottery, EVH is a needs-led programme for ex-service personnel and their families who live in the Liverpool City Region, and who are at risk of social isolation, poor mental health and loneliness.
-Recently visited by Prince William as part of his Heads Up Campaign, the programme involves various activities, including:
+Supported by Knowsley Council and funded by the Big Lottery, Everton Veteran’s Hub is a needs-led programme for ex-service personnel and their families who live in the Liverpool City Region, and who are at risk of social isolation, poor mental health and loneliness.
+Applicants are invited to propose a research project which generates new insights on the effectiveness of EVH in addressing the mental health of participants (male and female), including through sport and other weekly activities provided as part of the programme.

-The award is available for September 2020 entry and will enable the successful candidate to:
+Each award is available for September 2021 entry and will enable the successful candidate to:

 - enrol full-time on the MSc Sport, Physical Activity and Mental Health programme, subject to meeting all normal entry criteria

-- play an active role in the development of monitoring, evaluation and impact-related activities linked to EVH
+- play an active role in the development of monitoring, evaluation and impact-related activities linked to your area of interest

-- assist in the development and management of external partnerships focused on supporting ex-service personnel and their families
+- assist in the development and management of external partnerships focused on supporting community sport and mental health provision

 - be supported to pursue opportunities to publish their research in academic and other outlets.